-However, it’s surprising what you can achieve using a combination of paint colours and furnishings to make your apartment really homely and cosy.
+However, it’s surprising what can be achieved using a combination of paint colours and furnishings to create a homely and cosy apartment

-To start the process, read magazines, visit bathroom and kitchen showrooms, start a scrap book filling it with inspirational clips, and browse websites to get your creative juices flowing.
+To start the process, read magazines, visit bathroom and kitchen showrooms, start a scrap book to fill with inspirational clips, and browse websites as there are so many ideas out there.

 Then, when we do sit down together to discuss your likes and dislikes, we can build on the excitement of taking the first steps to starting your renovation.
 As far as products go, it’s surprising what is out there.
 New products are always coming onto the market to inspire your creative bent.

 A tip; if your apartment is small, a suggestion is to paint the walls all the same colour – preferably white.